-- (1) Represents (i) 20,000,000 shares of common stock purchased in our June 2014 private placement with Hedgepath, LLC; (ii) 10,000,000 of the shares of common stock issued to Hedgepath, LLC upon conversion of its shares of Series A Convertible Preferred Stock; and (ii) 600,000 shares of common stock issued to our outside law firm for services rendered. - (2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) under the Securities Act of 1933, as amended, based on the average of the high and low sales price of the common stock on the OTCQB Market on July 21, 2015. - (3) Previously paid.
+(2) Represents (i) 20,000,000 shares of common stock purchased in our June 2014 private placement with Hedgepath, LLC; (ii) 10,000,000 shares of common stock issued to Hedgepath, LLC upon conversion of its shares of Series A Convertible Preferred Stock; and (ii) 600,000 shares of common stock issued to an outside law firm for services rendered.
+The share amounts listed in this table reflect the number of shares originally registered by the registrant and do not reflect any subsequent sales or the deregistration of any shares.
+Accordingly, all registration fees have been previously paid.